GustikS/NeuraLogic/README.md

     - a more user friendly frontend
     - plus integration to popular DL libraries
 - Lambda calculus support in the language
-- Structure learning module from the previous version
+- Migrating structure learning module from the previous version

 ### Disclaimer
 This is a second generation of the framework<sup>[3](#myfootnote2)</sup>, but it is still work in progress.